Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 	amount: int

 ```
-This makes it relatively painless to define containers for a collection of related
+This makes it easy to define containers for a collection of related
 attributes.

 # Advantages of a `dataclass` over a `dict`